HL7/fhir-security-label-ds4p/input/pagecontent/glossary.md

 **Data Segmentation**
 Process of sequestering from capture, access or view certain data elements that are perceived by a legal entity, institution, organization or individual as being undesirable to share [GWU].

+**Data Use and Reciprocal Support Agreement (DURSA)** A comprehensive, multi-party trust agreement signed by all eligible entities who wish to exchange data.

 **Healthcare Privacy and Security Classification System (HCS)** A defined scheme for the classification and handling of health care and healthcare related information.